LucasDelfino92/morrowindsharp/moddingmw.md

 ## FOLLOWING MODDING MORROWIND

+### BEGINNING WITH MENDING MORROWIND

+Modding Morrowind is a follow up guide to [**Mending Morrowind**](https://github.com/Sigourn/morrowind-improved/blob/master/mendingmw.md).
+Whereas Modding Morrowind is about installing mods that expand on the original game, Mending Morrowind has all the pre-requisites needed to enjoy a stable and mostly bug-free Morrowind experience.
+Because of this, Modding Morrowind assumes you have already followed through with Mending Morrowind.

 ### CREATING SEPARATORS IN MOD ORGANIZER 2

 Separators allow you to neatly separate installed mods in Mod Organizer 2 for ease of viewing.
 I recommend creating a separator for the following sections before installing these mods.